-We enter into operating and finance leases for, among other things, satellites, office space, data centers, warehouses and distribution centers, vehicles used for installation and Smart Home Services and other equipment.
-Our leases have remaining lease terms from one to twelve years, some of which include renewal options, and some of which include options to terminate the leases within one year.
+We enter into operating and finance leases for, among other things, satellites, office space, warehouses and distribution centers, vehicles, and other equipment.
+Our leases have remaining lease terms from one to 12 years, some of which include renewal options, and some of which include options to terminate the leases within one year.